I always find it one of the more amusing moments in tennis when players try to determine who should serve first.

 I’ve seen everything from tossing a coin to asking someone to call out the shape of a logo on a racket after it’s been spun several times.

-Furthermore, sometimes there’s a little pause, especially in doubles when players can expect someone else to initiate this pre game ritual!
+Furthermore, sometimes there’s a little pause, especially in doubles when everyone expects someone else to initiate this pre-game ritual!

 Many new tennis players find themselves wondering about the serve order and how it’s determined.

-In this article I’ll look at all of this, in both singles and doubles games.
+In this article I’ll look at all of this in more detail, in both singles and doubles games.

 This is the first hit of the game, and the first point to initiate the rally.

 There are very specific rules about where a player needs to be standing when they serve, as well as where the ball must land once it passes over the net.
 As this is the first hit of the game, it is very important.